 When you open the site, it will use your IP address to determine your approximate location.
 Craigslist will then direct you to your local Craigslist domain.
 So if you're in LA, you'd be directed to losangeles.craigslist.com

-While the majority of the posts are from people selling their items, you can get free used clothes from goodwill sellers.
+While most posts are from people selling their items, you can get free used clothes from goodwill sellers.

-If the piece of clothing has been listed for some time and isn’t selling, consider contacting the seller and asking whether you can possibly get it for free.
+If the clothing has been listed for some time and isn't selling, consider contacting the seller and asking whether you can get it for free.

-While it’s mostly known for being a second-hand marketplace for furniture and other home furnishings, Freecycle also boasts a vast selection of free used clothes.
+While it's mostly known as a second-hand marketplace for furniture and other home furnishings, Freecycle also boasts a vast selection of free used clothes.

 You can find free clothes local to you.
 The site has a search feature to keep listings within a reasonable distance of where you live.

 You need to sign up to the site to search posts.
-When you’ve signed in, you can search posts for specific keywords.
-Filter to only display “offer posts” instead of wanted listings.
+When you've signed in, you can search posts for specific keywords.
+Use the filter to display only “offer posts” instead of wanted listings.